YoursTruly2095/playdate_rpg_interface/README.md

 from their respective love2d functions

-This version includes placeholder graphics so it runs OTB in Love2d.
+This version includes placeholder graphics so it runs OTB in the Playdate Simulator (or an actual Playdate).
 You can use the graphics in your game if you want to.
 But you won't want to :-)